dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 ### Other content options

 Other flags in <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions> can be used to trim down the amount of metadata included in the log.
-This is can be useful in conjunction with single-line logging.
+This can be useful in conjunction with single-line logging.
 For example:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)